catplayer233/java-module-system/README.md

-# Inspect java module system since jdk 9
+# Inspect java module system
 Since jdk 9, java add module system, many developers like me do not understand it at first, so I write some examples with comments for giving you a hint what the java module system is exactly do.